-In the first stage, you are given sedation or local anaesthesia during the dental implant surgery procedure.
+In the first stage, you are given sedation or local anesthesia during the dental implant surgery procedure.
 The area where implants are to be placed will be numbed to any pain whilst the procedure is taking place.
-After the surgery, though, as the anaesthesia wears off you may notice a slight bit of discomfort.
+After the surgery, though, as the anesthesia wears off you may notice a slight bit of discomfort.
 Your dental implant surgeon can prescribe some pain reliever medication to lessen your pain.
 You can also turn to over-the-counter pain relievers if you feel it’s needed.

-During the surgery a hole is drilled into the jawbone to place the implant of your missing tooth.
+During the surgery, a hole is drilled into the jawbone to place the implant of your missing tooth.
 Post-surgery, as it heals the jawbone will grow around the dental implant, making the implant firm-placed and secure.
 It is not unusual during this time for you to experience soreness where the implant is being placed, and also in the jawbone around this region.
 Patients typically report pain in these areas lasting for around a week or so after the surgery.
 You also might experience pain in your cheeks, chin, or area underneath your eyes, depending on the location of the implant.
 Above all, don’t worry– most patients recognize that the pain involved at this stage is more manageable than that associated with a tooth extraction post-procedure.

 Depending on the complexity of your procedure, your pain amount might be more pronounced.

 Expect greater amounts of discomfort if your procedure was more complex than the ‘traditional’ dental implants placement surgery.
 Ask your dentist if you have any inquiries or concerns.
 Additional treatments that needed to be done during the procedure, such as bone grafting to secure firm placement of the implant, also will increase your amount of pain.
 Don’t be afraid to ask your dentist if you feel uncomfortable or think any pain seems abnormal.